 Pippali – Fruit (Piper longum)

-Piperine, an active alkaloidal constituent, has been shown to exert a significant protection against liver toxicity by decreasing the reduction of GSH, a powerful antioxidant.
+Piperine, an active alkaloidal constituent, has been shown to exert significant protection against liver toxicity by decreasing the reduction of GSH, a powerful antioxidant.

 Arjuna – Bark (Terminalia arjuna)